mohammadham/AcademyLms-FCP/README.md

 FCP Addon for Academy LMS
-FCP:Free course copens
+FCP:Free course coupons
-This project is a FCP addon for Academy LMS that allows users to create and share copens of all platforms.
+This project is a FCP addon for Academy LMS that allows users to create and share coupon of all platforms.
 Users can add categories, courses, descriptions, titles, prices, and more.
 Installation
 To activate this addon in your Academy LMS, follow these steps:

 ### Route Configuration

 - **Path:** `application/config/routes.php`

 		```php
 		// FCP